Rockets hit U.S. air base in Afghanistan; no casualties

+The U.S. military estimates its strength at 2,000 fighters.
+Some Afghan officials estimated the number is higher.
+IS militants, who battle foreign and Afghan government forces as well as the Taliban, have carried out some of the deadliest attacks in Afghanistan's urban centers in recent years.

-Five rockets hit a U.S. air base in Afghanistan on Thursday, but there were no casualties, two senior security officials said, and no militant group immediately claimed responsibility.
-The attack comes as the Afghan government has launched the release of Taliban prisoners from a jail near the Bagram base, as part of a confidence-building step in a U.S.-Taliban peace deal aimed at ending about two decades of war in Afghanistan.
+The Taliban, as part of their agreement with the United States, has promised to open peace talks with the U.S.-backed Afghan government but little progress has been made.
+The Afghan government has begun the release of Taliban prisoners from a jail near the Bagram base, as a step to build confidence for the Taliban talks.

-"Five rockets were fired at Bagram airfield early this morning," the NATO-led mission, Resolute Support, said on Twitter.
-"There were no casualties or injuries."
-The rockets targeting the largest U.S. military compound in Afghanistan were fired from a vehicle parked in an adjoining village.

-A hundred Taliban members are scheduled to be freed on Thursday from the detention facility near the base, following Wednesday's release of 100 members of the hardline Islamist group.
+A hundred Taliban members are scheduled to be freed on Thursday from detention at a jail near the base, following the release on Wednesday of 100 Taliban members.
 The prisoner exchange deal provides for the government to free 5,000 Taliban prisoners, with the Taliban releasing 1,000 members of the Afghan security forces in exchange.

-But the Taliban rebuffed the overture, saying they were unable to verify which prisoners had been released.
-The Afghan government said it was committed to honour the deal but would not release senior Taliban commanders accused of carrying out some of the most brutal attacks in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)